Wednesday, 25 October 2017

 Tuesday, 14 February 2017

-Arjun sat on the sofa, agitation written all over him.
-Every few minutes he changed the songs in his play list, tiring easily of each one.
-Either he didn't know the whole song, or the lyrics were bad or it was too tough.
+Arjun sat on the sofa, changing the songs on his play list agitatedly, tiring easily of each one.
+Either he didn't know the whole song, or the lyrics were bad, or it was too tough.

-He felt his mother's touch on his shoulder and saw her looking down at him in amusement.
+He felt his mother's touch on his shoulder.

 'What is all that frustration for?

-He plucked the headphones and flung the iPod along with it on the sofa.
+He plucked out the headphones and flung the iPod along with it on the sofa.

-And I am not even able to decide on the song yet...'
+And I haven't even chosen the song yet...'

-She sat next to him, and gave him a hug and he slumped down on her lap, even letting her ruffle his hair, which he was very protective of, ever since he joined college.
+She sat next to him, and rubbed his back.
+He slumped down on her lap.
+He even let her ruffle his hair, which he had stopped her from doing ever since he joined college.

-I have saved some of the new songs ... you know... those that you haven't heard ...
-I am also sure you will find something interesting...'
+I think I can help you there.
+I have saved some new songs in a playlist... you know... the ones that you haven't heard ... maybe you'll find something interesting...'

-Mothers know their sons best and he did find that magical song.
+Mothers know their sons best - he did find that magical song.

 The beautiful love song, sung in his earnest voice moved almost everyone in the audience.

-Every girl there felt, that he had actually sung the song for her.
+Every girl present there felt, that he sang the song just for her.

-The song helped him meet and marry his future wife.
+The song helped him meet and marry his future wife Kanishka.

 II

-Now that he was alone, he wanted to make the best use of his free time.
-‘Freedom from bland cooking!’ he shouted or rather sloganeered as he slathered more ghee over an already soggy paratha.
+Now that his wife was away after their first big fight, he wanted to make the best use of his time.
+‘Freedom from bland cooking!
+Freedom from rampant nagging!
+Freedom from over snooping!
+Freedom from sermonizing!’ he laughed out loud.
+He felt rather proud about how he was able to vocalize his frustrations poetically.
+He slathered more ghee over an already soggy paratha with vengeance.

-He sang it loudly and experimented with a few moves that could go with it.
+He sang it loudly experimenting with dance moves to go with it.

-In his enthusiasm, he failed to notice the generous drippings of ghee that had enriched not just the paratha, but the floor as well.
+In his enthusiasm, he failed to notice the generous drippings of ghee that had enriched not just the parathas, but the floor as well.

 III